Thursday, 2 November 2023

 I do find it fairly easy, however, to forgive this one flaw.
 Stories about having to share our planet with someone else, for some reason, fascinate me endlessly.
 I love that Doctor Who brings back the Silurians now and again to deal with the topic.

-So it's another two very strong episodes for me.
+So it's two very strong stories in a row.
 I still like Amy's Choice better.
 But this is a good yarn, too.

 Although, there is one more serious problem that must be discussed before we can truly move on: Silurians with only two eyes were very difficult to accept.
 They did, eventually, grow on me.
 But it took a while.
 And I am hoping that we see some three-eyed Silurians again, someday...